Follow these simple steps to help you keep on top of your bills. By doing the hard work now, you might save some time and money in the long run.

 Maybe you’d prefer all your bills to come out on payday, so you know what’s left in your account is yours to spend.
 If you get paid weekly, you might be best spreading payments out across the month so you aren’t left short.

 For some bills, you can even look into paying once a year.
 It means a larger amount leaving your bank account in one go, but then you don't have to budget for the extra cost every month.
-Sometimes, for things like car insurance, a one-off payment may mean you pay less overall.
+For things like car insurance, a one-off payment may cost you less overall.

-If you want to change when you pay, it usually just involves a call to whoever you are paying the bill to.
+If you want to change when you pay, just speak to whoever you are paying and they will arrange it.

 Keep an eye on your bills